 Also, the motivational factor that influences the preferences on the selection of takaful over conventional insurance is that the contributions made by the donors are invested by the takaful industry in non interest based capitalisation.
 Equally, the motivational factor that influences the preference on the selection of takaful over conventional insurance is that the profits acquired from the people's contributions in takaful are pooled between the members in consistent with their donations.
+Correspondingly, another motivational factor that influences the preferences on the selection of takaful over conventional insurance is the selection of takaful over conventional factor.
 Correspondingly, another motivational factor that influences the preferences on the selection of takaful over conventional insurance is the decrease or absence of uncertainty or gharar in takaful.
 Absence of uncertainty encouraged customers to subscribe to takaful products and services.